dogoncouch/logshell/README.md

 # logshell
 Starts a shell and logs it to a file.

 WARNING!
-Major issue with programs that use full screen output.
-Log files can become corrupt and/or fill up quickly.
+Do not use programs that manage the full screen!
+Output file can become corrupt and/or fill up quickly.